Sustainability

 Basic remuneration paid to Directors and Corporate Auditors is a fixed amount of remuneration and is determined corresponding to their positions and job responsibilities within a remuneration limit approved by the General Meeting of Shareholders.
 Basic remuneration paid to Directors and Corporate Auditors is limited to 400 million yen per year and 140 million yen per year respectively.

-Annual bonus is calculated using the calculation method specified below.
-However, the total amount of annual bonus in each fiscal year is limited to 0.4% of the amount of consolidated profit for the relevant period.
+Annual bonuses are calculated using the calculation method specified below.
+However, the total amount of annual bonuses paid in each fiscal year is limited to 0.4% of the amount of consolidated profit for the relevant period.
 If as a result of the following calculation, the total payment amount exceeds this limit, the amount is adjusted to within the limit.

 • In this section, "revenue" refers to consolidated revenue and "profit for the period" refers to profit for the period attributable to owners of the parent company.